catalinamarianaie/WorkoutPlanner-.NET-MAUI/README.md

 # Workout Planner - .NET MAUI

-## 📋 Descrierea Proiectului
+## 📋 Project Description
-Aplicația **Workout Planner** este o aplicație mobilă dezvoltată în **.NET MAUI** care permite utilizatorilor să își creeze, editeze și gestioneze antrenamentele personale.
-Aplicația oferă funcționalități precum statistici avansate, salvarea datelor în format JSON și navigare intuitivă.
+**Workout Planner** is a mobile application developed in **.NET MAUI** that allows users to create, edit, and manage their personal workouts.
+The app provides features such as advanced statistics, data persistence in JSON format, and intuitive navigation.

-## 🚀 Funcționalități Principale
+## 🚀 Main Features
-- Creare, editare și ștergere de antrenamente
+- Create, edit, and delete workouts
-- Statistici pentru durata și frecvența antrenamentelor
+- Statistics for workout duration and frequency
-- Tipuri de antrenament: Forță, Cardio, Stretching, Încălzire, Pilates, Yoga, EMS
+- Workout types: Strength, Cardio, Stretching, Warm-up, Pilates, Yoga, EMS
-- Salvarea persistentă a datelor în JSON
+- Persistent data storage in JSON
-- Navigare simplă între pagini folosind .NET MAUI Shell
+- Easy page navigation using .NET MAUI Shell

-## 📂 Structura Proiectului
+## 📂 Project Structure
-- **Models/** - Definiții pentru Workout, Exercise, ExerciseTypes
+- **Models/** – Definitions for Workout, Exercise, ExerciseTypes
-- **Views/** - Pagini pentru adăugare, editare și vizualizare detalii antrenamente
+- **Views/** – Pages for adding, editing, and viewing workout details
-- **ViewModels/** - Logica de business pentru gestionarea antrenamentelor
+- **ViewModels/** – Business logic for managing workouts
-- **Services/** - Funcții pentru salvarea și încărcarea datelor JSON
+- **Services/** – Functions for saving and loading JSON data

-## 🛠️ Tehnologii Folosite
+## 🛠️ Technologies Used
-- **.NET MAUI** - Pentru dezvoltarea aplicației mobile
+- **.NET MAUI** – For mobile application development
-- **C#** - Limbaj de programare
+- **C#** – Programming language
-- **JSON** - Pentru stocarea datelor
+- **JSON** – For data storage
-- **XAML** - Pentru design-ul interfeței
+- **XAML** – For interface design